 We measure the energy that was being produced or used during delivery of a flexibility service by looking at meter data.
 We compare this to your ‘baseline’, which is what that reading would have been if the service was not being delivered i.e.what the usual generation or consumption of the Distributed Energy Resource (DER) would be at that time.

 Behind the meter

-Behind the meter refers to usage, generation or storage on the energy user’s side of the meter.
+Behind the meter refers to usage, generation or storage of electricity inside a property or site, on the energy user’s side of the electricity meter that connects the property or site to the grid.
+For example, your kettle, wall plugs and and fuse box are all behind the meter.
 Conversely, anything that happens on the distribution network side of the meter is deemed to be ‘in front of the meter’.